AND

 We require that:

 While we welcome applications from a vast cross-section of businesses and sectors, startups that focus on health, education, finance, agriculture, and sustainability will be given special consideration.
 We will also pay special attention to businesses that address the needs/service African women and girls in African markets or the Diaspora.
-Click here to see the 2022 finalists as featured in TechCabal and here to see the 2021 finalists as featured in Forbes.
+Click here to see the 2022 finalists as featured in TechCabal, here to see the 2021 finalists as featured in Forbes and here to see the 2024 finalists announced in TechCabal.

-Leading pan-African tech publication, TechCabal, and Africa Communications Week, a global platform that builds bridges between communications professionals focused on Africa’s transformation, return for the third consecutive year as official partners of the program.
-The partnerships enable the Program to provide additional perspectives, tools, and insights for the selected female founders and also bring world-class and Pan-African PR insights from additional leading experts, complementing CMM’s global and African regional PR expertise.
-The program is now powered by Allison+Partners, one of the international PR industry’s fastest-growing and innovative global agencies.
+Leading pan-African tech publication, TechCabal, and Africa Communications Week, a global platform that builds bridges between communications professionals focused on Africa’s transformation, have partnered with the program for three consecutive years as official partners of the program.
+The partnerships enabled the Program to provide additional perspectives, tools, and insights for the selected female founders and also bring world-class and Pan-African PR insights from additional leading experts, complementing CMM’s global and African regional PR expertise.

 As part of the partnership, selected TechCabal team members led two masterclasses providing the 25 finalists with insights on working with tech media, understanding how to position their startups to gain the attention of the tech press, and the importance of partnerships and growth strategies.
 The partnership with AfricaCommsWeek gave the founders expanded Pan-African and multi-market PR expertise, a key component for many female founders whose startups cover multiple African countries.